Dave Allen (comedian): Career

 Allen initially followed his father into journalism, firstly joining the Drogheda Argus as a copy boy, but at the age of 19 went to Fleet Street, London.
 He drifted through a series of jobs before becoming a Butlins Redcoat at Skegness in a troupe that also included British jazz trumpeter and writer John Chilton.
 At the end of each summer season he did stand-up at strip clubs; for the next four years, he appeared in various night clubs, theatres, and working men's clubs.
 When entertainment work was slow, he worked at a toy shop in Sheffield and as a door-to-door salesman of draught excluders.
 He changed his stage surname to "Allen" at the behest of his agent, who believed that few people in the UK could pronounce "O'Mahony" correctly.
 Allen agreed to the change because he hoped that a surname beginning with "A" would put him at the top of agents' lists.

-Allen lost the top of his left index finger above the middle knuckle after catching it in a machine cog.
-He enjoyed inventing stories to explain the loss, which became a minor part of his act.
+The most likely reason that Allen lost the top of his left index finger above the middle knuckle was that he caught it in a machine cog.
+However, he enjoyed inventing stories to explain the loss, which became a minor part of his act.
 One version was that his brother John had surprised him by snapping his jaw shut when they were children.
 A further explanation he gave on his programme, Dave Allen at Large, was that he often stuck his finger in his whiskey glass and it had been eaten away by strong drink.
 He also said it was worn away from repeatedly brushing the dust from his suit.

+Allen himself never revealed the true story.

 One of his stand-up jokes was that, as a boy, he and his friends would go to see a cowboy movie at the local cinema, then come out ready to play Cowboys and Indians.
 Staring down at his truncated finger, he would mutter, "I had a sawn-off shotgun."
 On his show he told a long, elaborate ghost story, ending with "something evil" attacking him in a dark and haunted house.
 Allen grabbed and bit the attacker, the studio lights came back up, and it was his own left hand.